Skip to content

 • Profile photos and uploaded documents — held in S3 for the lifetime of the account; purged from S3 on account deletion.

-• ACS Practice attempts and answers — retained for the lifetime of the account so that you can review past attempts; deleted on account deletion.
+• Gas Tight Revision attempts and answers — retained for the lifetime of the account so that you can review past attempts; deleted on account deletion.

 • Password-reset and account-claim tokens — short-lived (a few hours for resets, up to 7 days for first-time claims) and pruned routinely.